 High Quality Conventional & Organic Alfalfa Hay For Sale

 The Klamath Basin is known for growing high-quality hay.
-If you’re looking for conventional or organic hay, give us a call.
+If you’re looking for conventional or organic hay for your dairy or feedlot, give us a call.

 Rich, volcanic soil and an average of 218 days of sunshine makes the Klamath Basin the ideal place to grow alfalfa hay as well as grain and potatoes.
 While for some farms it’s another crop to rotate between their specialty crops, we’re as dedicated to providing high quality hay as we are chipping potatoes.
 And, being located in the middle of the West Coast, we’re able to provide Klamath Basin hay to farms and ranches all over Oregon, Washington, California, Nevada and any of the other Western States.